Skip to main content

 Statute of Limitations

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts that include federal decisions, ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Arizona Dog Bite Laws: Related Resources

-Questions about Arizona Dog Bite Laws?
-Get Answers from an Attorney
+Questions About Arizona Dog Bite Laws?
+Get Answers From an Attorney

-It's extremely stressful dealing with the aftermath of a dog bite attack.
-If you've been on the receiving end of a dog bite, then you'll likely want to know all the legal options available to you.
 On the other hand, if your dog bites someone else, you'll want to understand your potential liability.
-Reach out to a local animal bites attorney who can explain how Arizona dog bite laws apply to your specific situation.
+Contact a local animal bite attorney who can explain how Arizona dog bite laws apply to your situation.
+A personal injury attorney specializing in defense can help you and your furry friend.

 Was this helpful?